Optimal Query Allocation in Extractive QA with LLMs: A Learning-to-Defer Framework with Theoretical Guarantees: OPTIMAL ALLOCATION FOR EQA SYSTEMS

+A proof is provided in the appendix.
+Lemma~\ref{lemma:rejector} formalizes the decision rule induced by the true deferral loss: defer only when an expert exhibits strictly lower expected risk than the main model.
+This ensures that each query is routed to the lowest-risk agent under the conditional distribution induced by \( \mathcal{D} \), yielding asymptotically optimal deferral performance.

-\paragraph{Current issue:} Learning the Bayes-rejector is a well-established NP-hard problem \citep{Zhang, Steinwart2007HowTC, bartlett1, Mohri}, primarily due to the discontinuity of the \tdl{}.
-This challenge is prevalent in machine learning, where optimizing discontinuous loss functions is notoriously difficult \citep{cortes, mao2023crossentropylossfunctionstheoretical}.
-In the following subsection, we present an approach to accurately approximate this deferral rule while preserving theoretical guarantees.
+\paragraph{Computational Challenge.} While Lemma~\ref{lemma:rejector} prescribes the optimal deferral strategy, learning the Bayes-rejector is computationally intractable in practice.
+The problem is known to be NP-hard~\citep{Zhang, Steinwart2007HowTC, bartlett1, Mohri}, due to the discontinuity and non-convexity of the \tdl{}, which complicates optimization.
+This difficulty is characteristic of many structured prediction tasks where exact minimization of non-differentiable loss functions is infeasible~\citep{cortes, mao2023crossentropylossfunctionstheoretical}.
+In the next subsection, we propose a surrogate formulation that approximates the Bayes-rejector while preserving its theoretical guarantees.